Code-at-LTH/code-at-lth.github.io/_posts/2019-03-31-ludumdare.md

 The game engine is lightweight, yet powerful.
 It has a rich feature set and is easy to use.
 Have you always wanted to make a game?
 This is the perfect opportunity to make that dream come true!

-We will first have a brief introduction to the game engine, and then move to another room to try it out.
+We will first have a brief introduction to the game engine, and then proceed to try it out.
 We recommend you to bring your own computer.

 The game engine can be found [here](https://godotengine.org/), along with a lot of useful resources, like documentation and examples.

 We can strongly recommend [this tutorial](https://www.youtube.com/watch?v=wETY5_9kFtA&list=PL9FzW-m48fn2jlBu_0DRh7PvAt-GULEmd&index=1), in which a simple platformer is made in only 7 episodes.

+**Time and location**: 17-20 in E:2116, E-huset.

 ### April 25: [How to Ludum Dare](https://www.facebook.com/events/428336241042798/)